-Standard Reviewed N/A Satisfactory Not Satisfactory A.1 The learning outcomes are clearly stated and mapped to specific objectives and/or assignments.
+Table: Standard Reviewed Standards for Course Outcomes S Standard Reviewed N/A Satisfactory Not Satisfactory A.1 The learning outcomes are clearly stated and mapped to specific objectives and/or assignments.
 X A.2 Prerequisites and/or any required competencies are clearly stated.
 X A.3 Learning objectives for each course describe outcomes that are measurable.
 X A.4 Learning objectives are appropriately designed for the level of each of the course.
-X A.5 Instruction, activities, and assignments in courses are scaffolded from course to course, and throughout the program.
-X
+X A.5 Instruction, activities, and assignments in courses are scaffolded from course to course, and throughout the X program.

-- A.1 CIS 235 articulates specific learning outcomes. - A.2 The course prerequisites are indicated. - A.3 Course objectives are measurable and well described. - A.4 Learning objectives are aligned to industry standards. - A.5 Activities are scaffolded and appear to build on one another.
+- A.1 ETC 212 articulates specific learning outcomes. - A.2 The course prerequisites are indicated.

+- A.3 Course objectives are not well defined.
+Wording such as "understand" is not measurable.. - A.4 Learning objectives may be aligned to industry standards, but need to be reworded in accordance with aforementioned concerns. - A.5 Activities are scaffolded and appear to build on one another.

-Reviewer Note: While the course outcomes are clearly stated and contain very specific measurable measures, it would also be recommended to include the program mission or goals in the course syllabus for clear assessment measuring.
+Reviewer Note: In addition to modifying the wording for the objectives, it would also be recommended to include the program mission or goals in the course syllabus for clear assessment measuring.
 A deeper assessment could possibly be conducted that would match the course learning outcomes to specific program outcomes (or certificate).
 This would illustrate a direct impact on student learning.